avatar

 Tracking these metrics can help you identify where your brand is excelling and where improvements need to be made.
 For example, if your CSAT score is low, you may need to work on improving your customer support or website usability.
 If your NPS score is low, it could indicate a need to focus on building customer loyalty and advocacy.
 By keeping a close eye on these metrics, you can make data-driven decisions to improve your eCommerce customer experience and ultimately increase customer satisfaction, retention, and revenue.

-Tools and methods for measurement
+Tools and Methods for Measurement

 The bottom line is…